zakisheriff/One-Share/README.md

 ## 📥 Download & Install

-You don’t need to be a developer to use Lumen.
+You don't need to be a developer to use Lumen.
 Just:

 1. **Download the latest `.dmg`**
    https://github.com/zakisheriff/Lumen/releases/latest